atzn/imagemagickcompareutil/README.md

 Results
 =======

-The results are saved in the screenshot folder to a file called results.csv
+The results are saved in the screenshot folder to a file called results.csv by default.
+If you want to output to HTML report, change the report type to be HTML and the corresponding output file to be results.html